mgchandler/vibrations-simulation/README.md

 All of these modules are available in the default installation which comes with Anaconda.

-Open the Jupyter Notebook client.
-Download this repo and make sure that the files `vibrations.py` and `Vibrations Simulation.ipynb` are both located in the same directory.
-Open the file `Vibrations Simulation.ipynb` in Jupyter and run the code cell.
+Download this repo (at the top of the page, click `<> Code` → `Download ZIP`) and extract the folder to your documents.
+Make sure that the files `vibrations.py` and `Vibrations Simulation.ipynb` are both located in the same directory.
+Open the Jupyter Notebook client, and open the file `Vibrations Simulation.ipynb` in Jupyter and run the code cell.
 This will produce an interactive simulation which allows the user to investigate the effects of each parameter on the vibrating system.